Ho, ho, ho! Hear all about the crazy path that lead me to write Desert Yule here!

 I really couldn’t decide between those options, so I asked my newsletter subscribers what they wanted in a survey.
 And guess what?
 They were split, too!
 Half the respondents voted for a heart-warming story that revisited all the characters featured in the series so far, while the other half voted for an all-new hero & heroine in a story with a darker theme.
 Yikes!
 I had two half-finished stories and no idea which to pursue.

 I quickly realized two things, though.
 First, the darker story line that focused on a new character was slowly shaping into a full book rather than a short story.
 Second, that the wolves of Twin Moon Ranch have truly earned a merry, peaceful Christmas.
 Ultimately, I decided that my readers should get both stories!
-Desert Yule, the happy holidays / reunion story, has just released, and Desert Rose, Book 5 in the Twin Moon series, is coming soon!
+Desert Yule, the happy holidays / reunion story, and Desert Rose, Book 5 in the Twin Moon series!

 THE INSPIRATION FOR THE CHARACTERS